klei/migrate/README.md

    * automatic migration synchronization when used as a post-checkout hook for git
 * Environment dependent migration history
    * e.g. have a separate test database with its own migration history
+* Write migrations in coffee-script
+   * N.B. klei-migrate does not depend on coffee-script itself, your project must have the module installed for it to work

 ## Installation